A great font can be a key to create a great design. This time, we have a great free font bundle for your font library!

 Here are 17 incredible typefaces for you to use in your designs.

-This bundle includes a variety of useful fonts, from highly geometric designs to elegant cursive scripts, from modern minimalism to traditional text faces.
+This bundle includes a variety of useful fonts, from highly geometric designs, free rounded fonts to elegant cursive scripts, from modern minimalism to traditional text faces.

 Metrica is an all-caps, geometric sans serif designed by Oliver James.
 Its unusual structure is reminiscent of the architectural steelwork of bridges, and large public buildings.
 It’s ideal for any job that needs display type that emphasizes creature structure.